hknd23/DeepLearningCausal/README.md

 #### Weighted Ensemble Learning for Estimating PATT in datasets with Treatment Noncompliance
-The function `PATTC_ensemble` estimates the PATT-C model via weighted ensemble learning using the super Learner package.
+The function `PATTC_ensemble` estimates the PATT-C model via weighted ensemble learning using the SuperLearner package.
 This enables users to estimate PATT from experimental and observational data with treatment noncompliance.
 The example below shows via a tutorial the applicability of this function for a small number of observations (N) using both the survey experiment dataset in Example 1 and the observational Word Values Survey (WVS) response dataset in Example 2.

 ```r
 pattc_en <- pattc_ensemble(response.formula = response_formula,